What should I photograph:

 Realistic creative composites like Ralph Clevenger’s “Iceberg” image (one of the highest selling stock images of all time) and model released conceptual portraits are genres of content that generate a lot of income in the industry because they are exclusive + commercially viable.

-Red Carpets, Concerts, Sports, etc are editorial images & generally less exclusive which in turn effects sales.
+Events (Red Carpets, Concerts, Sports, News etc) are editorial images & generally less exclusive which in turn effects sales.

-An exclusive image of A-List celebrity getting married might be “a million dollar shot” vs Taylor Swift on the red carpet or at a concert (hundreds of thousands of images of her already, but keywords help clients find what their looking for and are key) and Taylor will most likely sell more than a photo of a Z-List unless they become famous overnight and there’s only 100 images out there.
-Additionally a photo of your kid, dad, best friend if it’s model released and commercially viable may also be worth something.
+An exclusive set of images from an A-List celebrity marriage might be “a million dollar shot” vs Taylor Swift on the red carpet or at a concert (hundreds of thousands of images of her already, additionally keywords help clients find what they’re looking for and are crucial for sales) and Taylor will most likely sell more than a photo of a Z-List unless they become famous overnight and there’s only 100 images out there.
+Additionally a photo of your kid, dad, best friend etc. if it’s model released and commercially viable may also be worth something.

-Yes, photographer (or copyright owner) retains copyright (unless a buyout is agreed or work for hire).
+Yes, photographer (or copyright owner) retains/owns copyright (unless a buyout is agreed, you’re work for hire or there’s an additional contract… Try to amend/be careful what you sign away).
 We encourage clients to use photographer byline / The Photo Access.

-Copyright owner (photographer) should register / update all your images with the US Copyright Office.
+Copyright owner (photographer) should register all images with the US Copyright Office.

 If you don’t have a personal model release, you can use ours and have your model sign online: